 Immediate Power Restoration

-If your home is equipped with a permanent standby generator, you might not even notice when the power goes out.
+Are home generators worth it?
+Well, if your home is equipped with a permanent standby generator, you might not even notice when the power goes out.
 Usually plugged directly into a natural gas line (or else a propane tank), these home generators work with your home’s existing transfer switch and will activate mere seconds after detecting a power outage.
 Once installed, you won’t need to lift a finger to activate this appliance, whether you’re home or not!

 Standby home generators don't require fresh fuel or any external fuel storage at all.
 Because most options will connect to your natural gas line, you don’t have to worry about keeping fresh fuel around or the dangers that come with it.

-Another advantage to a permanent standby generator is that they turn on and do a test run every 30 days and will alert you to any issues.
+Another advantage of a permanent standby generator is that they turn on and do a test run every 30 days and will alert you to any issues.
 If you never get an alert from your generator, you know that it will be ready to go when your household needs it.
-Permanent generators are also obviously not portable, and are quite complicated to disconnect, thus are not a common target of theft.
+Permanent generators are also obviously not portable and are quite complicated to disconnect, thus are not a common target of theft.

 Powered by a Furnace

 With a permanent standby generator, a licensed electrician can easily choose the furnace as one of your appliances to receive generator power when your electricity fails.
 For a gas or diesel-powered portable generator, using it to power a gas furnace is a riskier proposition.
-It is possible and indeed one of the primary uses of portable generators during the winter months, but it has a high risk factor for carbon monoxide poisoning if you don’t take every safety precaution.
+It is possible and indeed one of the primary uses of portable generators during the winter months, but it has a high-risk factor for carbon monoxide poisoning if you don’t take every safety precaution.

 With prices beginning near $100 and up, portable generators are the appliances flying off hardware store shelves when a huge storm is headed to the Mid-Atlantic.
 Equipped with rubber tires and literally ready to roll, these home generators are powered by gasoline or diesel, which should be stored separately.
 You don't need to be an expert of any kind to get these machines to work.